RAF North Pickenham: 492nd Bombardment Group (Heavy)

 The group flew Consolidated B-24 Liberators as part of the Eighth Air Force's strategic bombing campaign.

 B-24 of the 492d Bomb Group on a mission over Nazi Occupied Europe.

 The 492nd Bomb Group entered service in May 1944, and suffered tremendous losses in July.
 In the words of one veteran, "the whole group was wiped out."
 In the three months it was operational it had flown a total of sixty-four missions losing fifty-one aircraft to enemy action and six by other causes.
 Subsequently, due to its heavy losses the organization was transferred to RAF Harrington on 5 August for special operations duty less personnel and equipment and the surviving personnel transferred to other B-24 units.

 491st Bombardment Group (Heavy)

-With the departure of the 492d BG, North Pickenham was assigned to the 491st Bombardment Group (Heavy), relocating from RAF Metfield in Suffolk, in August 1944.
+With the departure of the 492d BG, North Pickenham was assigned to the 491st Bombardment Group (Heavy), relocating from RAF Metfield, Suffolk, in August 1944.
 The 491st was assigned to the 14th Combat Bombardment Wing, and the group tail code was a "Circle-Z".
 Its operational squadrons were: